Snowiiii/Pumpkin/docs/config/commands.md

 ## Configuring Commands
 #### `use_console`: Boolean
-Weather commands from the console are accepted or not.
+Whether commands from the console are accepted or not.

 :::code-group
 ```toml [features.toml] {2}